Gotta Have It

 Made in Kettering, Loake are known and revered for their super stylish, dapper brogues that wouldn’t look out of place on a stockbroker.
 Not exactly cool then?
 But add a pair of thick socks and a bias cut, floaty skirt and they transform from weekend in the country to cutting edge.
 We love the fact that this heritage British brand is still run by the great-grandson of the original founder, who set up the business in an outbuilding in 1880, just a few streets away from the current factory in Wood Street.

 Grenson might just take the Muddy Award for Brand Who Made Daggy Fashionable, thanks to their ultra cool Nanette boot, which looks as though it ought to be worn with an anorak and accompanied by a soggy packed lunch.
 And yet, here we are, ogling them in Dover Street Market and forking out several hundred smackers to look like a geography teacher.
-This year saw the launch of their new bang on-trend vegan range.
+Last year saw the launch of their new bang on-trend vegan range.

 Barker originated in 1880 in the Northants village of Earl’s Barton where they continue to be produced today.
 We are all over their leather and tweed Grace boot, which is bluestocking perfection.
 Wear with a librarian bun and a rather naughty expression.